afua-ansah/CS4782_Final_Project/README.md

 #Baseline

-Training from scratch without fine-tuning after pre-training on any self-supervised methods Customized DenseNet121 network used in feature extraction Binary cross entropy loss provides training signal
+For our baseline model, we trained from scratch without fine-tuning after pre-training on any self-supervised methods.
+We used a customized DenseNet121 network for in feature extraction and binary cross entropy loss for the training signal.

 #Contrastive Predictive Coding

 CPC predicts the representations of image patches below a certain position from those above it, and evaluates the predictions using binary cross entropy loss
-Relies on an encoder and context network
+It relies on an encoder and context network.
-Context network is implemented as an autoregressive network using a Gated Recurent Unit (GRU) Encoder network is implemented using a customized Densenet121 with a max pooling layer
+The context network is implemented as an autoregressive network using a Gated Recurent Unit (GRU), and the encoder network is implemented using a customized Densenet121 with a max pooling layer.

 #Rotation Prediction

-For each image in the dataset, we choose a rotation amount randomly: either 0, 90, 180, or 270 degrees Assign a label to that image based on the rotation amount Train a CNN classification model on the rotated images and corresponding labels We created a RotationDataset class that randomly assigns a rotation and corresponding label to each image One-hot encoding classification for the label
+For each image in the dataset, we choose a rotation amount randomly: either 0, 90, 180, or 270 degrees.
+Then, we assign a label to that image based on the rotation amount and train a CNN classification model on the rotated images and corresponding labels.
+We created a RotationDataset class that randomly assigns a rotation and corresponding one-hot encoding label to each image.
-As specified in the paper, we used a DenseNet121 for the feature extraction
+As specified in the paper, we used a DenseNet121 for feature extraction.

 #Differences between the paper and our re-implementation

-We pretrain on the same Kaggle dataset and perform fine-tuning on labeled subsets of it, while the authors pretrain using 2D Fundus images from UK Biobank (which contains 170K images) and fine tune on the labeled Kaggle dataset
+We pretrain on the same Kaggle dataset and perform fine-tuning on labeled subsets of it, while the authors pretrain using 2D Fundus images from UK Biobank (which contains 170K images) and fine tune on the labeled Kaggle dataset.
-We pre-train over 10 epochs, while the authors perform pre-training over 1000 epochs The authors applied augmentations to the diabetic retinopathy scans prior to pre-training In the paper, they use a warm-up procedure during fine-tuning which freezes encoder weights during warm-up epochs, and focuses on training classifiers/decoders
+We pre-train over 10 epochs, while the authors perform pre-training over 1000 epochs.
+The authors applied augmentations to the diabetic retinopathy scans prior to pre-training, which we did not include.
+In the paper, they use a warm-up procedure during fine-tuning which freezes encoder weights during warm-up epochs, and focuses on training classifiers/decoders.

 ## Results and Analysis

 <img width="597" alt="Screen Shot 2024-05-15 at 11 29 04 AM" src="https://github.com/afua-ansah/CS4782_Final_Project/assets/34491386/77585c66-1d4a-48af-a594-72437621c643">
 <img width="395" alt="Screen Shot 2024-05-15 at 11 18 07 AM" src="https://github.com/afua-ansah/CS4782_Final_Project/assets/34491386/033ef395-5b69-4181-94d9-5a67b9a61323">

+One of the biggest differences between our results and those of the paper is that our baseline model performed better than CPC and rotation.

 ## Conclusion and Future Work

-Possible future work:
-Analyzing results for CPC and rotation
-Freezing encoder weights during warm-up epochs, as specified in the paper
+Some possible future work we could do on this project includes making changes to make our process more similar to that of the paper, and noting what changes that has.
+For example, we could freeze encoder weights during warm-up epochs.
+In addition, we could increase the model capability to cover 3D images as well.

 ## References